SOwOphie/wsedit/README.md

     all the available options.

+## A small note on interface stability

+`wsedit`'s configuration interface is not stable as of 1.1.* .
+I intend to clean up the somewhat strange syntax for 1.2, and this will lead to changes in the syntax of config files.
+However, I do promise two things:

+ * All syntax changes will be for the better, allowing for more expressive configuration.

+ * I will provide a `sed` script to update configs from release to release.

 ## Bugs / Crashes and how to report them properly

 There will be bugs.
 No doubt about that.
 I'm trying my best to keep their